 A person with fair mobility should be able to travel a decent distance, albeit at a slower pace or with more frequent rest stops than a healthier person.
 However, consideration should still be made for easing the impact of hard travel.

-Making Your Own Disaster Plan If You Are Limited Physically
+Making Your Own Plan If You Have Limited Mobility

 - Ensure your home is adequately stocked with supplies you will need in case of emergency such as food, water, tools, medications, etc.